upstarter/automata/README.md

 ## Roadmap

 #### Note: This will be updated often.
 The direction of the project will change as the work evolves.
-We very eagerly welcome any of your thoughts about roadmapping
+We welcome any of your thoughts about roadmapping.

 See the current milestones [here](https://github.com/upstarter/automata/milestones).